 Rachel Ashwell has seen her business boom, file for bankruptcy, and enjoy a revival, which has included the opening of Shabby Chic Couture stores, as well as an ongoing collaboration with Target.

 Not to mention, in 2011, she opened The Prairie by Rachel Ashwell, a bed and breakfast in Round Top, Texas.
-Below you will find photos of this beautiful B&B:
+Below you will find photos of this beautiful B&B that emphasizes the cottage style:

 Shopping for Shabby Chic